ocaml/ocaml.org/data/tutorials/getting-started/gs_02_how_to_write_an_ocaml_program.md

 <!-- TODO: we have to probably refer to the Dream docs for an explanation
 Before detailing how things work, let's explain how Dream types works.

 The function type `request -> response promise` is the type of request handlers.
-Functions of this type take an HTTP request and returns an HTTP response.
+Functions of this type take an HTTP request and return an HTTP response.
 The response is wrapped in a promise.
 This prevents the server from waiting for the response to be ready before sending it and also allows processing multiple requests concurrently.
 The type route `route` represents the binding between a URL path and a handler.

 Let's detail the roles of each piece:
 - `run` triggers the execution of the server process.
 Its parameter is a handler function.
 - `router` turns a list of `route` values into a single handler binding them together.
 - `get "/"` declares a route, HTTP GET requests to the `/` path are handled by the provided function.
 - `(fun (_ : request) -> ...)` this a handler function.
 The typed pattern `(_ : request)` means the data from the request is ignored.
 - `html Hello.world` has type `response promise`.
-When data inside the promise becomes available, the server will send with it.
+When data inside the promise becomes available, the server will send it, too.
 In our case, it is immediately available as it is a static constant stored in memory.

 In summary, this is telling: “run a web server responding with the content of `Hello.world` to requests to the '/' path”